codingscape/vision-rag/README.md

 SSH is the only supported way of running this on anything that's not local. `scp` `main.py` and `requirements.txt` to your chosen environment.

 ## Application
 Pytorch must be installed separately due to varying hardware differences.
-Once that is installed, run `pip install -r requirements.txt`
+Once that is installed, run `pip install -r requirements.txt`.
+If you are unable to install
+`flash_attn` you can remove the requirement and use the `--no-flash-attn` CLI arg like below.

 Right now, it's a standalone script.
 There are two ways to pass your Google and Hugging Face keys.
 Either CLI args or ENV vars.
 CLI args are `--google` and `--hf`.
 The ENV vars are `GOOGLE_API_KEY` and `HF_API_KEY`.
 You must use one of the two.
 Using the `--prompt` CLI arg run `python main.py`.